-Lawyers deny spy suspect tried to flee US to evade arrest
+Lawyers deny spy suspect discussed fleeing to evade arrest

 “Obviously, the additional messages paint an entirely different picture as to why Mrs. Toebbe wanted to leave the country,” wrote Barry Beck, one of her lawyers.
 “Rather than scheming to escape capture and prosecution for crimes, Mrs. Toebbe was clearly motivated to leave the country for political reasons.”

-The Toebbes, of Annapolis, Maryland, were arrested in October on espionage charges.
+The Toebbes, of Annapolis, Maryland, have been in jail since their October arrest on espionage-related charges.

-Jonathan Toebbe, a Navy engineer, is accused of passing on design information about sophisticated Virginia-class submarines to someone he thought represented a foreign government but who was actually an undercover FBI agent.
-Diana Toebbe is accused of serving as a lookout during several of the “dead-drop” exchanges at which some of the information was deposited.
+Jonathan Toebbe, a Navy engineer, is accused of passing on design information about sophisticated Virginia-class submarines to someone he thought was a representative of a foreign government but who was actually an undercover FBI agent.
+Diana Toebbe is accused of serving as a lookout during several of the “dead-drop” exchanges at which sensitive information was deposited.
 The identity of the country has not been disclosed.

 A judge agreed that the couple was a flight risk based in part on the messages, and ordered them jailed while the case moved forward.
 But defense lawyers asked Wednesday to reopen the detention hearing, citing additional messages recovered from Jonathan Toebbe’s phone at the time of his arrest.